 Hood College carries Workers' Compensation insurance for employees who suffer a compensable on-the-job accident/injury or a job-related illness.
 Workers' Compensation insurance covers all employees of Hood College.

-Report any injury, no matter how minor, to the immediate manager as soon as possible.
-Injuries should be reported within 24 hours of the occurrence.
+Report any injury, no matter how minor, to the immediate supervisor as soon as possible.

 Employee Responsibilities: